Rhizomatica/hermes-net/trx_v1-firmware/README.md

 ## C compiler defines

    Set the firmware Makefile for different radio versions.
-Set NO_BYPASS for the version of the radio without the by-pass board.
+Set HAS_GPS for the version of the radio with GPS board inside.

 ## Raduino modifications